YeonjuKim05/Kim_MusicMixer/README.md

 **You can play a Fun Lego Music Mixer here!**
 Just pick any part of pieces you want and drop in the box on the right.
-No matter how they fit together, music is going to play well!
+No matter how they fit together, music is going to play well.
 But there must be a good combination sound you need to find!
 Enjoy and have a relaxing time here 🎵 :musical_note:

 ---